Location

 Study abroad in Florence, Italy at the Florence University of the Arts (FUA) and Apicius International School of Hospitality (AISH) or at the New York Film Academy (NYFA).
 Students will spend time mastering their artistry in one of the most diverse artistic cities in the world in so many facets.
 They will explore all of the history and architecture that Florence has in store to get a lifetime worth of inspiration.

-ISA offers excursions that are included in the program cost.
+We offer excursions that are included in the program cost.
 Destinations include Rome, Cinque Terre, Siena, and central Italy.
 Students will immerse themselves in the culture of Italy during an amazing semester or summer abroad.
-Check out the ISA website for all the details!
+Check out our website for all the details!

 Video and Photos